WNBA draft guide: Paige Bueckers and the Valkyries get ready for their big night in New York

 Who are the top players?

-Miles may not be going to the WNBA draft or staying at Notre Dame.
+Miles announced Tuesday night she is finishing her college career at TCU after four years at Notre Dame.
 Her Fighting Irish teammate Sonia Citron could be joining Malonga with the Mystics bringing her defense prowess and nearly automatic free throw shooting to Washington.

 AP WNBA: https://apnews.com/hub/wnba-basketball